Alebeiruth/deep_learning/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/alexandre-beiruth-bcc/](https://www.linkedin.com/in/alexandre-beiruth-bcc/)

 <h3 align="center">This code is part of a study series on artificial intelligence.
-In this repository, my study on deep learning is stored, with comments in Brazilian Portuguese within the code..</h3>
+In this repository, my study on deep learning is stored with comments in Brazilian Portuguese.
+It includes the implementation of a neural network called LSTM trained on time series data.
+Please note that this code is intended for study purposes only..</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">